 What is Argo Camp?

-Argo Camp is a supplementary, but optional transition program designed for the incoming freshman class.
+Argo Camp is a supplementary transition program designed for the incoming freshman class.
 We offer a three-day, two-night experience in August where students will be given the opportunity to establish life-long friendships and build social networks with their peers, currently-enrolled UWF students, and professional faculty and staff.

 Students who attend Argo Camp will learn have the opportunity to learn more about what it is like to be a student at the University of West Florida.
 Our student and professional Argo Camp staff members help participants feel connected to campus by promoting acceptance of others with diverse backgrounds, making connections with other incoming and current UWF students, and provide an experience unlike any other at UWF!

 Do you want to create a memorable experience for the incoming freshman class of 2022?
 Then apply to be an Argo Camp Counselor or Krew member.
 Applications are now open through Argopulse.
 Apply to be a Counselor or Krew member.
 For questions please contact us at firstname.lastname@example.org.
 Thank you for your interest in Argo Camp!

 Please check back for updates about registration for Argo Camp 2018!

 Questions about Argo Camp?
 Please see our Frequently Asked Questions list.

 Meet our staff!
 Argo Camp is a program for students led by students.